MiguelMValero/CONES/README.md

 ./initCwipiIco
 ```

+A userguide is currently being created.
+You can access to it as an observant via the following link: https://www.overleaf.com/read/xrxgckrgjqst

 NOTE: even though the case in OpenFOAM is launched with 1 processor, it is necessary to specify the option "-parallel"

 For any doubts regarding the code you can contact Miguel MARTINEZ VALERO: miguel.martinez_valero@ensam.eu or Lucas VILLANUEVA: lucas.villanueva@ensma.fr